WhatsYourWhy/journey-log/README.md

 * **Delete steps:** Remove tasks from your log.
 * **Clear completed steps:** Quickly remove all finished tasks to keep your log tidy.
 * **Customize the look:** Choose from different visual themes to personalize your Journey Log.
+* **Check your progress at a glance:** See totals for all steps, completed steps, and active steps alongside a visual progress bar that fills as you complete tasks.

 ## Technologies Used